bens4k/systray/README.md

-# System Tray Popup – GNOME Shell Extension
+# Windows 11 style system tray popup – GNOME Shell Extension

 A minimal StatusNotifierItem (SNI/AppIndicator-style) host for GNOME Shell that collects tray icons into a popup grid (instead of showing them inline on the panel).

-## Requirements

-- GNOME Shell with GJS (typical GNOME installation)
-- Apps that expose tray icons via StatusNotifierItem (e.g. qBittorrent, etc.)

 ## Install (local)